 Ben Bikman

-Ben Bikman & Professor Seager discuss the correlation of insulin resistance & chronic illness, metabolic health, mitochondrial dysfunction & how cold therapy can resolve these illnesses.
+In Episode 2 of Uncommon Living, Benjamin Bikman, PhD & Professor Seager discuss the correlation of insulin resistance with chronic illness, metabolic health, mitochondrial dysfunction & how cold therapy can resolve these illnesses.

 Ice Bath Insights

 In a recent interview with Thomas Seager, PhD, Ben Bikman explains that every leading cause of death from chronic illness in the United States originates from insulin resistance.
-In Ben Bikman Interview: Mitochondrial Health, its explained that insulin resistance is also characterized by mitochondrial dysfunction & associated with heart disease, stroke, type 2 diabetes, Alzheimer's, obesity, erectile dysfunction, polycystic ovarian syndrome (PCOS) & cancer.
-However, cold plunge therapy can stimulate the production of new mitochondria, resulting in restoration of brown fat & reversal of these diseases.
+In Why We Get Fat: the Bikman Interviews, he explains that insulin resistance is characterized by mitochondrial dysfunction & associated with heart disease, stroke, type 2 diabetes, Alzheimer's, obesity, erectile dysfunction, polycystic ovarian syndrome (PCOS), cancer and obesity.
+One the remedies is cold plunge therapy.
+By stimulating the production of new mitochondria, and restoring brown fat to the adult human body, a regular practice of cold plunge therapy can reverse chronic illnesses and boost sex hormone levels.
+Examples are found in our journal:

 Insulin IQ Coaching